nbabtsov/DistributedFilesystem/README.md

 # Distributed Filesystem
-A program designed to emulate a distributed filesystem on a local machine, supporting multiple client connections to primary server, with persistence to backup servers.
-Because everything is designed to run on `localhost`, differnet folders must be used for each client and server instance in order to demonstrate full functionality.
+A program designed to emulate a distributed filesystem, supporting multiple client connections to primary server, with persistence to backup servers.

 ## Client
 Upon connecting to a primary server, a client is allowed 3 basic operations:
 * OPEN - download file from server to requesting client.
-If the file does not exit in primary server, primary server requests file from backup servers, if it exists.
+If the file does not exit in primary server, primary server requests file from backup servers if it exits.
+Upon success, primary server will copy file from backup to primary, and send it to the requesting client.
 * ADD - upload file from requesting client to primary server and all backup servers.
 * REMOVE - delete file from requesting client, primary server, and backup servers.